ianmackenzie/elm-geometry/README.md

 I would like for the projects I work on to be as helpful as possible in addressing the climate crisis.
 If

-- you are working on a project that helps address the climate crisis (either as an individual, as part of an non-profit organization or even as part of a for-profit company), and
+- you are working on clean energy, public transit, reforestation, sustainable agriculture or something similar (either as an individual, as part of an non-profit organization or even as part of a for-profit company), and
 - there is a new feature you would find useful (or a bug you need fixed) for that work in any of my open-source projects, then